codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 This will execute the wizard in a special mode that will not actually install anything in your cluster.
 After all configuration questions are asked, all Kubernetes manifests used by the installer will be instead saved locally in a folder `./codefresh_manifests`.

-You can then inspect the manifests locally or edit/apply them manually if you wish.

 ## Installing Codefresh Runner with values file

 To install the Codefresh Runner with pre-defined values file use `--values` flag: